How to Budget for All the New Expenses That Will Come With Your Baby

 Baby wipes: You could spend about $1.50 on a single pack of wipes that will last you a week, or you could drop about $15 on a bulk package that could last a few months.

 Money-saving tip: Use baby washcloths in lieu of disposable wipes.

 Child care is often the most expensive recurring cost new parents face.
-Last year, The Penny Hoarder surveyed over 1,200 parents about their child care costs, and 82% said they spent $500 or more each month.
+In 2018, The Penny Hoarder surveyed over 1,200 parents about their child care costs, and 82% said they spent $500 or more each month.
 The amount parents spent varied by the age of their child, where they live and what type of child care setting they chose.

 Infant child care is typically the most expensive type of care.
 Parents can easily spend over $1,000 every month for infant care.

 An in-home child care provider (who watches several children at their house) typically charges less than a child care center.
 An even more expensive option is hiring a nanny to come to your home.

 Money-saving tips: Eliminating the need for child care is the most obvious way to save money — either by becoming a stay-at-home parent, working opposite shifts from your partner, or having a grandparent or loved one provide free child care.

 But you can also look into child care assistance programs through the government or your employer.
 Child Care Aware, a nonprofit child care advocacy organization, provides information on resources available in each state.

 You could also reduce the cost of child care by bringing your baby to work, sharing a nanny with another family, or putting your child in the care of students training to become early childhood educators.

 Medical costs: Check with your employer to find out how much your health insurance premiums will increase by adding a child to your policy.
 Save room in your budget for doctor’s office copays every couple months as your baby fights illnesses or develops rashes.
 You can also expect to spend about $10 on vitamins every few months.